brainiak/rtcloud-projects/mindeye/docs/02-quickstart_realtime.md

 Stream pre-collected data with RT-Cloud and perform preprocessing and analysis in real-time.

 ## Introduction
+This quickstart guide will walk you through the process of integrating MindEye with RT-Cloud to stream data and work with the different components of RT-Cloud.
+Similar to [01-quickstart_simulation.md](01-quickstart_simulation.md), we will use pre-collected data to reproduce the real-time-compatible preprocessing and analysis previously performed in a real-time scan.

 ## Prerequisites
 You must have completed the setup instructions in the [README](../README.md).
-You should also be able to run MindEye; see [quickstart_simulation.md](quickstart_simulation.md).
+You should also be able to run MindEye; see [01-quickstart_simulation.md](01-quickstart_simulation.md).
 The instructions here will rely on file paths and other terms defined in these documents.

-You should be able to run the sample project and the template project listed in the [RT-Cloud documentation](https://github.com/brainiak/rt-cloud/tree/master?tab=readme-ov-file#realtime-fmri-cloud-framework).
+You should follow the RT-Cloud installation instructions and be able to run the sample project and the template project listed in the [RT-Cloud documentation](https://github.com/brainiak/rt-cloud/tree/master?tab=readme-ov-file#realtime-fmri-cloud-framework).

 Note that MindEye requires a GPU to run, so the data analyser component of RT-Cloud must be hosted on a GPU-enabled computer.